Skip to main content

 Entity

 Represents the legal person or organization receiving the lending or overdraft product.
-An Entity must exist before any product can be provisioned (unless one has already been created for the user).
+An Entity must exist before any product can be provisioned (unless one has already been created for the person or organization).

 Application

-Captures metadata collected during the application process.
+Captures data collected during the application process to support credit regulatory requirements.
 Example fields include:

 • Application decision